Kei-K23/react-finder/README.md

 - Beautiful UI design with `Glassmorphism` effect
 - Similar behavior and functionalities of Mac OS Finder
+- Create, rename and delete file and folder with native features like right click on item
 - User's device battery status
 - Settings to change background wallpaper
 - Others...